 - Sweating and more

-There are a number of different MAT options for people depending on what type of substance is being abused.
+There are several different MAT options for people depending on what type of substance is being abused.
 Some of the most common forms of MAT include methadone, buprenorphine, and naltrexone.
-Essentially, these types of medications are used to help patients overcome the withdrawal symptoms easier.
+Essentially, these medications are used to help patients overcome withdrawal symptoms easier.
 MAT is not a cure, but rather a way to make treatment easier on the patient.

 Inpatient, or residential, rehabs are interesting in that the treatment takes place in the actual facility and patients are full-time residents during the duration of treatment.

-During this time, patients work with clinicians and other patients to discuss addiction and how they can handle their situation.
-There are a number of group and individual therapies that patients will go through during their time in treatment.
+During this time, patients work with clinicians and other patients to discuss addiction and how they can handle it.
+Patients will go through several group and individual therapies during their time in treatment.

-One of the most common forms of therapies used for behavioral and mental health is cognitive behavioral therapy.
-During cognitive behavioral therapy, or CBT, patients will work with a clinician to identify the stimuli that contributes and leads to patients experiencing cravings and urges.
+One of the most common forms of therapy used for behavioral and mental health is cognitive behavioral therapy.
+During cognitive behavioral therapy or CBT, patients will work with a clinician to identify the stimuli contributing to and leading to patients experiencing cravings and urges.
 Once these things are identified, clinicians will help patients to alter their thoughts and brain activity so that they no longer feel the urges when exposed to these triggers.

 Along with CBT, group therapies are common in many treatment centers.
 Many times, treatment facilities will generally have all the patients gather to discuss their situation and what they are working on personally.
-These types of group therapy can be incredibly helpful for patients as many can feel lonely or isolated during this period.
+Group therapy can be incredibly helpful for patients as many can feel lonely or isolated during this period.

-Not only will gathering in these groups allow for social stimulation, it can also be motivating and provide patients with the hope that they need.
+Not only will gathering in these groups allow for social stimulation, it can also motivate and provide patients with the hope they need.
 Seeing someone’s transformation right before their eyes is a great motivator and can allow patients to see what hard work can do.
-Moreover, these types of meetings can also help patients by putting them in contact with others who can help them after leaving the inpatient facility.
+Moreover, these types of meetings can also help patients by contacting others who can help them after leaving the inpatient facility.
 Essentially, these people can rely on each other and hold each other accountable to their sobriety.
-They are there to help expand a patients sober support network.
+They are there to help expand a patient’s sober support network.

-Inpatient treatment is generally a complete and comprehensive plan that also has a discharge plan in place to help patients after the residential program is completed.
-Normally, these discharge plans include directing a patient toward an outpatient treatment program.
+Inpatient treatment is generally a complete and comprehensive plan with a discharge plan to help patients after the residential program is completed.
+Normally, these discharge plans include directing a patient toward an intensive outpatient program (IOP).

 These outpatient programs are in place to help patients that have completed the initial inpatient portion of treatment.
-However, recovery is a lifelong journey and you can never take a day off or let your guard down, this is where outpatient treatment can come in handy.
-During outpatient, patients will continue their treatment while transitioning to independent living once more.
+However, recovery is a lifelong journey, and you can never take a day off or let your guard down; this is where outpatient treatment can come in handy.
+Patients will continue their treatment while transitioning to independent living once more during outpatient.

-Overall, there are many features of rehab that are in place to help you or your loved one.
-After understanding a little more about what rehab is and how it can help, you have another important decision to make when it comes to getting the help that you need.
+Overall, many features of rehab are in place to help you or your loved one.
+After understanding what rehab is and how it can help, you have another important decision to make regarding getting the help you need.